Antidote1911/arsenic/README.rst

 The user can choose to use ChaCha20Poly1305, AES-256/GCM, or Serpent/GCM to encrypt.
 The decryption routine automatically detect the good Algorithm with the help of a litle header in the encrypted file.
 The hash-calculator and the encryption/decryption are optimized for big files.

-Development is coordinated on `GitHub <https://github.com/Antidote1911/Arsenic>`_ suggestions and contributions are welcome.
-For help you can open an `issue on GitHub <https://github.com/Antidote1911/Arsenic/issues>`_

 Passphrase Derivation
 ^^^^^^^^^^^^^^^^^^^^^
 The passphrase is extended by Argon2 and a random 16 bytes salt to generate a 48 bytes master_key.
 This output is split in two parts.
 One for the 32 bytes encryption_key and one for the 16 bytes Initialisation Vector.